Table of Contents

 1. Previous History of Boil Infections

-These may be recurrent boils mostly caused by the MRSA bacteria, responsible for the infection and inflammation.
-Such boils could reappear two or more times within the space of a year.
+These may be recurrent boils caused mainly by the MRSA bacteria responsible for the infection and inflammation.
+Such boils could reappear two or more times within a year.

 2. Close Contact With an Infected Person

-The pus and dead tissues in boils are highly infectious and may easily infect someone that comes in contact with them.
-This can be a problem in hospitals, nursing homes, and even family houses.
-To avoid contact, stay away from clothing items, body washes, and avoid close contact with infected persons (3).
+The pus and dead tissues in boils are highly infectious and may easily infect someone who comes in contact with them.
+This can be a problem in hospitals, nursing homes, and family houses.
+To avoid contact, stay away from clothing items body washes, and avoid close contact with infected persons (3).

 3. Eczema, Scabies, and Other Skin Infections